Stuycs-K/final-project-10-tungs/WORKLOG.md

 My project is pretty much done at this point, so I don't expect to do much work over the weekend!

+## Days 20-21: Saturday/Sunday
+- Tested code for bugs (doesn't seem to be any, at least from my side)